groupdocs-comparison/GroupDocs.Comparison-Products/content/comparison/net/xlsx.en.md

 ############################# About ############################
 about:
     enable: true
-    title: "Discover GroupDocs.Comparison for .NET API advantages"
+    title: "Explore the features of GroupDocs.Comparison for .NET API"
     link: "/comparison/net/"
     link_title: "Learn more"
     picture: "about_viewer.svg" # 480 X 400
     content: |
-       GroupDocs.Comparison for .NET is a native .NET API designed for comparing multiple images and documents of the same format.
-It aids in detecting differences within paragraphs, words, characters, shapes, and even the text styles of the compared documents.
-With the ability to merge these changes and export to a final document, it supports comparison and merging of PDFs, Word documents, Excel spreadsheets, PowerPoint presentations, Visio diagrams, Outlook emails, HTML, drawings, and various image file formats—all without the need for any external libraries.
+       Detect changes in your XLSX spreadsheets with convenient reporting in your .NET projects.
+Additionally, retrieve information about styles, shapes, and other content, and merge XSLX spreadsheets into a new document.
+Integrate GroupDocs.Comparison for .NET APIs into your projects with just a few lines of code.
+Use our software without the need for third-party developers.

 ############################# Steps ############################
 steps:
     enable: true
-    title: "How to compare multiple XLSX files using C#"
+    title: "Generate MS Excel XLSX comparison reports using C#"
     content: |
-      It is possible to use [GroupDocs.Comparison](https://products.groupdocs.com/comparison/net/) for getting report about differences in many XLSX files.
+      Create a distinctions report for XLSX files using [GroupDocs.Comparison](https://products.groupdocs.com/comparison/net/)

-      1. Install GroupDocs.Comparison for .NET from [Nuget](https://www.nuget.org/packages/GroupDocs.Comparison) using your favorite package manager
+      1. Download and install the GroupDocs.Comparison for .NET package from [Nuget](https://www.nuget.org/packages/GroupDocs.Comparison)
-      2. Provide an instance of Comparer class with full path to initial XLSX file
+      2. Instantiate the Comparer object by providing the XLSX file path
-      3. Append at least one other XLSX to Comparer
+      3. Include XLSX spreadsheets for comparison
-      4. Get a final report with precisely described differences
+      4. Retrieve the comparison report containing distinctions information

     code:
       platform: "net"